brianmutualaid/brianmutualaid.github.io/_posts/2020-05-19-wireguard-go-openbsd.md

 # DNS

 **Nothing in these instructions covers DNS configuration to prevent DNS leaks!** [Mullvad does hijack all DNS requests and routes them to a Mullvad DNS server](https://mullvad.net/en/help/terms-service/).
 For good measure (or if you're not using Mullvad or another provider that does this automatically), you can manually set the DNS server on your local device, or configure your DHCP server to hand out the desired DNS server addresses to your local device or local subnet.
-For example, if your OpenBSD system is your DHCP server and you want to configure Mullvad's DNS server for the entire 10.0.1.0/24 subnet, include the following in `/etc/dhcpd.conf`.
+For example, if your OpenBSD router is also your DHCP server and you want to configure Mullvad's DNS server for the entire 10.0.1.0/24 subnet, include the following in `/etc/dhcpd.conf`.

 ```
 subnet 10.0.1.0 netmask 255.255.255.0 {